cgk18/ekg/README.md

 jupyter notebook signal_ml.ipynb
 ```

+**Data Source Information:**
+- This model uses the **original signals** from the PTB-XL dataset (not the reconstructed signals)
+- The dataset acquisition details are provided in the `dat/README.md` file

+**Path Configuration:**
+- At the beginning of the notebook, update the relevant paths to your PTB-XL dataset location
+- Ensure you have downloaded the dataset according to instructions in the data README

 This notebook implements:
 - Feature engineering for Random Forest models
 - 1D ResNet architecture for raw signal classification